Angular-Dynamic-Hooks/Documentation/documentation/parsers.md

 ### What makes a parser

-A hook parser is any class that follows the `HookParser` interface, which requires the following:
+A hook parser is any class that follows the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L51" target="_blank">`HookParser`</a> interface, which requires the following:

 * An optional `name` property that is used for black/whitelisting the parser.
 * `findHooks()` or `findHookElements()` to tell the library where to load the components.